Access To Health Record

 - The privacy notice will be reviewed and updated at least annually.

-- The privacy notice has been signed off by Operations Manager.
+- The privacy notice has been signed off by Practice Manager.

 - We will provide people with this information at the moment that we ask them to give us their personal data.